FIRST THINGS FIRST

 No, your eyes did not betray you; not hardly.
 That entire passage was just a single sentence.
 One.
 Of course, it is the opening line to the Dickens classic and one, some say, is the greatest introductory sentence of all time.
 Which will not be argued here.

-Instead, the Brianetics Division of Numbering Stuff, Counting Stuff Up and Vertically Integrated Analytical Index Of Projected Net Sums has quantified this sentence in order to illustrate the magnitude of its complexity.
+Instead, the Brianetics Division of Numbering Stuff, Counting Stuff and Integrating Quantifiable Data Into The Analytical Index Of Projected Net Sums has taken a census on individual components of this sentence to illustrate the magnitude of its complexity.
 The numbers are as follows:

 495 characters